Continuing Medical Education (CME)

 American Board of Radiology

-AAHPM endorses the Accreditation Council for Continuing Medical Education (ACCME) standards for disclosure and commercial support and endeavor to ensure balance, independence, objectivity, and scientific rigor for all accredited products and programs.
+AAHPM endorses the standards of the Accreditation Council for Continuing Medical Education (ACCME).
 All who are in a position to control or influence the content of an educational activity must disclose any relevant financial relationships with commercial interests.* Disclosure documents were reviewed for potential conflicts of interest and, if identified, they were resolved prior to confirmation of participation.
 Only those who had no conflict of interest or who agreed to an identified resolution process prior to their participation were involved in this activity.

-All editors, authors, reviewers, and staff have disclosed no relevant financial relationships, with the following exceptions:
+All editors, authors, reviewers, and staff have disclosed no relevant financial relationships with the following exceptions: Bull is on the speakers' bureau for Salix Pharmaceuticals and receives an honorarium.
+Merchant is on the speakers’ bureau for Sanofi and receives an honorarium.